JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 - Naive Bayes implementation (compatible with sklearn). **Started, in progress**
 - Data-preprocessing script and outputs. **done**
 - Start implementing classification pipelines. **In progress**
+- get added to the kaggle group (give ashray your username)

 ### Ashray:
 - **Fix Naive Bayes running time issue/ finish implementation of other functions**